Wild quotient surface singularities whose dual graphs are not star-shaped: Quotient singularities with two nodes

 \centerline{ } \centerline{Figure \stepcounter{figure}\arabic{figure}: Dual graph of $\psi^{-1}(\infty)$ with multiplicities} \begin{proposition} \mylabel{singular fiber} The reduced singular fiber $\psi^{-1}(\infty)_\red\subset S$ is a divisor with strictly normal crossings whose irreducible components are copies of $\PP^1$, and its dual graph is depicted in Figure 1.
 There are $q$ strings on the right hand side, each of length $q-1$.
 The numbers indicate multiplicities of integral components in the schematic fiber $\psi^{-1}(\infty)$.
-Integral components corresponding to the black vertices have selfintersection $-2$, whereas the other two have selfintersection number $-q$. \end{proposition}
+Integral components corresponding to the black vertices have self-intersection $-2$, whereas the other two have self-intersection number $-q$. \end{proposition}

-For this we proceed in two steps: First, we determine an explicit equation for the generic fiber $\psi^{-1}(\eta)$.
+For this we proceed in two steps: First, we determine an explicit equation for the generic fiber $\psi^{-1}(\eta)$, where $\eta\in\PP^1=G\backslash C$ denotes the generic point.
 Second, we use this equation to find an explicit resolution for the ensuing singularities, which finally will produces the dual graph $\psi^{-1}(\infty)$.
 The arguments will occupy the next two sections.

 \emph{Proof that Proposition \ref{singular fiber} implies Theorem \ref{two nodes}.} Consider the induced fibration $\tilde{Y}\ra\PP^1$.
 Its reduced singular fiber consists of two parts: On the one hand, the strict transform $F\subset \tilde{Y}$ of the singular fiber of $\varphi:Y\ra\PP^1$.
 On the other hand, the exceptional divisor $E\subset\tilde{Y}$ coming from the resolution of singularities.